jakefaulhaber/Dystopian-Wars-Card-Generator/README.md

 ```

 To run locally you need a web server of some kind, and then just open index.html.
 If you don't already have a web server set up like Laragon or whatever, you can do "npm install" and "npm run start" to open it with http-server.
 There are no dependencies for it to run, and it simply uses cookies to store option choices.

+Q: Why don't I see my additions/changes?
+A: hard refresh your web browser to load the new Javascript files